ruochengzhai/ruochengzhai.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a graduate student at the Department of Astronomy \& Astrophysics at the Pennsylvania State University.
+I am a graduate student at the Department of Astronomy and Astrophysics at the Pennsylvania State University.
 I am working on the simulation of Kilonova events, which are electromagnetic signals of neutron star mergers.

 I completed my B.S. degree at the Department of Physics, Tsinghua University.